SumukhP-dev/Sagemaker_Remote_Connection_Extension/README.md

 ### Quick Start (Recommended)

-The fastest way to connect:
+**Important Prerequisites**: Before running Quick Start, you must first start the local server:

+1. **Open VS Code Version from Website GUI**:

+   - Go to AWS Console → SageMaker → Studio → Your Domain → Your Space
+   - In the SageMaker Studio web interface, click on your Space
+   - Look for "Open in VS Code" or "Remote Connection" option in the Space details
+   - Click to open the VS Code version (this will launch VS Code/Cursor with a remote connection attempt)
+   - **Leave the Remote window open** even if it shows an error or fails to connect
+   - Wait ~10-15 seconds for the local server to start in the background

+2. **Try Connecting via AWS Toolkit Extension** (optional but recommended):

+   - In VS Code/Cursor, open AWS Toolkit sidebar (click AWS icon in left sidebar)
+   - Navigate to: SageMaker AI → Studio → Domain → SPACES
+   - Right-click your **Space** (NOT the app) → "Open Remote Connection" or "Connect"
+   - This will attempt to connect and help ensure the local server is running
+   - The connection may fail, but the local server should start in the background

+3. **Run Quick Start**:

-1. Open Command Palette (`F1`)
+   - Open Command Palette (`F1`)
-2. Run: `SageMaker: Quick Start: Connect to SageMaker`
+   - Run: `SageMaker: Quick Start: Connect to SageMaker`
-3. Follow the prompts
+   - Follow the prompts

+4. **Connect Manually**:
+   - When setup completes, connect manually:
+   - Press `F1` → `Remote-SSH: Connect to Host` → Select `sagemaker`

-This command automates the entire process: checks prerequisites, fixes common issues, verifies server status, and connects.
+**Note**: The Quick Start command automates the setup process: checks prerequisites, fixes common issues, verifies server status, and prepares everything for connection.
+However, the local server must be started first via AWS Toolkit as described above.

 ### Step-by-Step Setup